As magic’s influence spreads across the five kingdoms, the White Tower’s reach extends with it. No place is left untouched.

 Lenara motioned Joren forward, removing her hood as she did.
 She was at least ten to fifteen years older than he was, her curly auburn hair trailing loose down her back.
 She turned, and he paused when he caught her eyes.
 They were reddish-purple, almost raspberry, and, when viewed from a certain angle, had tiny gold flecks that seemed to draw him in.
 Realizing he was staring, he quickly looked away.

 The other members of the bulradoer filed in behind them, taking their places around the altar, forming a circle with the Archchancellor at its head.
-The Archchancellor’s attention was preoccupied at the moment as he flipped through the pages of the large book resting on the stone-cut podium.
+The Archchancellor’s attention was preoccupied at the moment as he flipped through the pages of the large book.
 He paused briefly to look at the inquisitors.
 “Dismiss the Watch.”

 One of the white-robed individuals stepped outside the stone ring, and the rest of the Tower’s guards turned and left.
 Joren didn’t know if he should feel honored or worried at being the one member allowed the privilege of staying.